Jasaan: Demographics

 In the 2020 census, the population of Jasaan, Misamis Oriental, was 57,055 people, with a density of sigfig 57,055/77.02.

 Approximately 20 percent of its 45,310 inhabitants live in the urban center.
 The population is mostly composed of descendants of those who settled there in the mid-1800s.
-Most of them are related by consanguinity and they speak a dialect uniquely Jasaanon.
+Most of them are related by consanguinity and they speak a unique Cebuano dialect called Jasaanon, but can speak and understand standard Cebuano (Northern Mindanao variant) and Tagalog/Filipino.
+Other languages varyingly spoken as well in the municipality include Binukid, Subanen, Higaonon, Hiligaynon, Ilocano and Kapampangan.

 Economy

 People are dependent on coconut, livestock and cattle.
 Other agricultural products, such as corn and vegetables, were minimal.
 Employment was provided primarily by the government through the public school system, a few national government agencies and the local government unit.
 Trading and merchandising was mostly confined to Ubos (now Lower Jasaan) along a stretch ending at the public market.

 With the coming of electricity in the late 1960s, Jasaan slowly developed into an industrial town.
 Resins Incorporated and Philippine Iron Construction and Marine Works (PICMW) established their plants at Nahalinan, a village which is a part of Lower Jasaan.
 The Pilipinas Kao, another industrial plant, was established at Luz Banzon in the 1970s.
 A substation of the National Power Corporation has been established in Aplaya.
 Vertical infrastructure in the municipality of Jasaan improved when pavement and widening of the national highway that extends the whole of Northern Mindanao was completed in the 1970s.

 At the turn of the millennium, Jasaan has gradually metamorphosed into a resort town.
 Entrepreneurs have capitalized on the abundance of its spring water sources.
 The town has spring resorts which draw visitors from neighboring areas.